Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ![](cpu_overview.png)

-???
-Also draw computing power.
+TODO: Also draw computing power.
+TOD: Fact check stats.

-## PROBES
+## TODO:PROBES

-TBD: COMING SOON

 You add probes to wires, processes and individual functions and expressions.
 They gather intel on how your program runs on the hardware, let's you explore your running code and profile its hardware use.

-## TWEAKERS
+## TODO: TWEAKERS

-TBD: COMING SOON

 Tweakers are inserted onto the wires and clocks and functions and expressions of the code and affect how the runtime and language executes that code, without changing its logic.
 Caching, batching, pre-calculation, parallelization, hardware allocation, collection-type selection are examples of what's possible.